i2000s/en/assets/files/cover-letter-AQL.md

 4. Studied nano- and micro-device design and physics, and developed theories for designing THz-radiation sources and proposed a new type of semiconductor lasers.

 # Positions I am applying for
-I am interested in applying for the Research Engineer if qualified or a PostDoc position in the Alibaba Quantum Labs.
+I am interested in applying for the Research Engineer if qualified or the PostDoc position in the Alibaba Quantum Labs to continue my theoretical research on atom-nanophotonic quantum interface and quantum software development for quantum information processing.
 I am considering the Research Engineer position as my top choice mainly because I think the community now need more engineers than scientists that we have before to start the industry of building quantum computing elements and devices.
 I would be happy to conduct theoretical and practical researches focusing either on some particular quantum hardware--particularly based on atom-light interaction theories--or the software and device-independent aspect of quantum simulations and quantum computing tasks.
 I could also work as a Research Scientist if the job review committee think that is a better fit for me.